How Other Craft Fair Vendors can Increase Your Sales

 STEP 3

 • Introduce their products to your audience online.
 Write a blog post featuring the artist and their work, post a couple of their products for sale on your website or simply share a photo of their work on your social media pages.
-You’ll of course want them to do the same, sharing your work with their audience.
+They can do the same for you.

-• Exchange a few items with each other to each sell at your next craft fair.
-For example, if a vendor selling knitted scarves paired up with a vendor selling broaches, the scarf vendor may take 3 broaches to pin on the scarves they display on bustforms and maybe a few more to display on a tray at their craft fair table.
-The broach vendor may do the same, displaying 3 scarves to show how their broaches can be worn and displaying a few on the table.
+• Exchange a few items so you can each sell them at your next craft fair.
+For example, if a vendor selling knitted scarves partnered with a vendor selling broaches, the scarf vendor may take several broaches to display on their scarves and to sell.
+The broach vendor may do the same, taking a few scarves to display with their broaches, and to have for sale.
 You may want to work out a commission agreement with the other vendor so they have a little more incentive to sell your work (e.g. they receive 25% commission).

 STEP 4